All of our content is written by humans, not robots. Learn More

 Radaris gathers information from multiple sources, including social media, public records, and other data broker databases.
 It’s slightly different from other search sites, though, in that they allow discoveries of social media profiles, internet activity, and any online mentions.
 That online activity data is one of the reasons we like to use VPNs with our three favorite stealth-mode features so that we can stay hidden online.

 Did You Know: You can control where your information is stored by using Incogni by Surfshark.
-Don’t want your data online?
-This tool deletes it from databases for you.
+Want to delete your phone number or address online?
+This tool removes it from databases for you.
 It’s included in the Surfshark One bundle that also has the Surfshark antivirus we tested.

 How Do I Opt Out of Radaris?